 Also, at this stage in the study some of the children had progressed far enough with their reading for the intervention to no longer be suitable for them.
 At the beginning of this phase of the study, 13% were scoring at levels equivalent to typical reading ages of 92 months or higher on the word reading measure.

 Finally, teaching staff were aware by this point that the study was drawing to a close and may have been less motivated than they were in the earlier phases.
 For teaching assistants in group 1, delivering the intervention required more work (creating language teaching resources) during this phase.
 This would be consistent with the observed reduction in intervention sessions delivered.
 Unfortunately, we did not collect more detailed information about exactly what was being taught during the sessions.
 For example, it might have been the case that some teaching assistants in group 1 delivered intervention sessions without including language strand components.

 We are therefore unable to draw firm conclusions as to why rates of word reading progress slowed during the independent intervention phase, compared to the progress observed on supported intervention.
 These observations do, however, raise concerns about the need for effective support for teaching assistants delivering the intervention.
-DSE is therefore working to ensure high quality information and support is available through the Teacher's Handbook, video training materials, online training courses and the development of local support networks.
+DSE is therefore working to ensure high quality information and support is available through the Teacher's Handbook, video training materials, online courses and the development of local support networks.

 Not all the progress that we or the children's teachers, speech and language therapists and parents observed was captured on the standardised assessments.
 Small steps in daily progress on the teaching activities may not be large enough to transfer to gains on standardised tests within a 20 week period.